here.now

 }

 Copies all files and viewer metadata.
-Does not copy password protection, handle/domain links, or TTL.
+Does not copy password protection, subdomain handle/custom domain links, or TTL.
 You can also duplicate a site from the dashboard via the menu on each site.

 SPA routing